 It can also be described as “pain” by some sufferers — and very bad pain in the chest that can make a person think they’re having a heart attack.

-Please visit this link to numerous articles about acid reflux–you’ll probably find exactly what you are looking for.
+Here are numerous articles about acid reflux — you’ll probably find exactly what you are looking for.